Tutorial

 VRAM capacity is the single most important specification.
 LLMs must fit entirely in GPU memory (or be split across multiple GPUs) to run efficiently.
 A 70B parameter model at FP16 precision requires approximately 140 GB of VRAM, far more than any single consumer GPU offers.
 Quantization (reducing precision to INT8 or INT4) can cut this by 2-4x, but VRAM is still the primary constraint.

 Memory bandwidth determines how fast the GPU can read model weights during inference.
 LLM inference is memory-bandwidth-bound for most batch sizes; the GPU spends more time loading weights from memory than computing.
 Higher bandwidth (measured in TB/s) translates directly to higher tokens-per-second throughput.
+For a deeper dive into how memory architecture affects performance, see our dedicated vs shared GPU memory guide.

 Tensor Core performance matters for training and high-batch-size inference.
 Tensor Cores accelerate the matrix multiplications at the heart of transformer architectures.
 Fourth-generation Tensor Cores (Hopper/Ada) and fifth-generation (Blackwell) support FP8 precision, which doubles throughput compared to FP16 with minimal accuracy loss.